ibexa/documentation-developer/docs/guide/http_cache.md

 #### Available tags

-- `content-<content-id>` - Used on anything that is affected by changes to Content, that is Content itself, Locations, and so on.
+- `content-<content-id>` - Used on anything that is affected by changes to content, that is content itself, Locations, and so on.
-- `content-type-<content-type-id>` - For use when the Content Type changes, affecting Content of its type.
+- `content-type-<content-type-id>` - For use when the Content Type changes, affecting content of its type.
 - `location-<location-id>` - Used for clearing all cache relevant for a given Location.
 - `parent-<parent-location-id>` - Useful for clearing all children of a parent, or in all siblings.
 - `path-<location-id>` - For operations that change the tree itself, like move, remove, etc.